nki-radiology/recist-variability/README.md

 ``pip install rpy2``

+``conda install -c conda-forge r-tmvtnorm``

+``conda install -c conda-forge r-lme4``

 ## 2. How to run the Simulation Model
 In the ``run_simulation.py`` file, specify the inputs to the simulation model.
 Speficially, you can specify the number of readers, patients and repetitions, the ranges for Lmax, Omax, miu, and variances.
 Check the arguments of the ``simulation`` function.
-The necessary R libraries should be installed the first time you run it.

 ``python run_simulation.py``

 You might need to re-link:

 ``cd /path_to_your_env/lib/``

-``ls -ltrh 'liblapack.so'``

-``ls -ltrh 'libblas.so'``

 ``mv liblapack.so libRlapack.so``